uai-ufmg/well-log-imputation/README.md

 See `models/shallow.py` or `models/autoencoder.py` for examples of implementations of these two functions.

 #### Second
-You have to implement and include an `instantiate_MYMODEL()` function in the `models/__init__.py` in addition to import your model implementation file in that same file.
-In `models/__init__.py` you can found the exact parameters passed to your function with examples of implementation for the available methods.
-It is in this `instantiate_MYMODEL()` function that hyperparameters of your method have to be setted.
+You have to implement and include an `instantiate_MYMODEL()` function in the `models/__init__.py` in addition to importing your model implementation file in that same file.
+In `models/__init__.py` you can find the exact parameters passed to your function with examples of implementation for the available methods.
+It is in this `instantiate_MYMODEL()` function that the hyperparameters of your method have to be set.

 #### Lastly
 In the `cfg.py`, you have to add your model as an option in argument `--model`

-With these three steps your method is ready to be tested using this code implementation and you should be able to use:
+With these three steps, your method is ready to be tested using this code implementation and you should be able to execute in the terminal:
 ```bash
 # Evaluates mymodel on the default experiments of the benchmark in the Geolink dataset
 python main.py --dataset_name geolink --dataset_folder geolink_dataset --fold 5 --logs GR DTC RHOB NPHI --model mymodel